ni-kismet/engineering-flot/API.md

   - adjustSeriesDataRange(series, range)

-    Adjusts the minimum and the maximum values based on the options of of the series.
+    Adjusts the minimum and the maximum values based on the options of the series.
 For example if bars are being drawn then this function will decrease the minimum and increase the maximum to make sure the first and the last bar will have enough space.